AlexIII/faovo-app/README.md

 This is a web app for the clones of AOVO Pro M1 Scooter.
 It works entirely from browser and requires no install.

-The app can also be used offline and can be installed on the main screen (PWA is not working from the github pages just yet, working on it).
+The app can also be used offline and can be installed on the main screen.

 This implementation is based on reverse-engineering of the BLE protocol via decompilation of the original 'LENZOD' Android app.